Description

 Instructions

-- Preheat oven to 350 degrees.
+- Preheat oven to 400 degrees.
 Line muffin tins with paper liners or grease or spray them.
 Set aside.

-- In a medium bowl or 2 cup measuring cup, whisk together the buttermilk, canola oil, eggs and vanilla.
+- In a medium bowl or 2 cup measuring cup, whisk together the buttermilk, canola oil, melted butter, eggs and vanilla.
 Add the wet ingredients to the dry and mix with a wooden spoon just until the dry ingredients are almost incorporated.
 This only takes a few seconds.
 Fold in the blueberries.

-- Pour batter into prepared muffin tins, filling to almost the top.
+- Pour batter into prepared muffin tins, filling almost to the top.
 I use a cookie scoop for easier filling.
 If you prefer, you can sprinkle turbinado or coarse white sugar over the tops.

 - Allow muffins to cool for 5 minutes and remove from muffin tins.
 If the blueberries have bubbled over onto pan, run a thin sharp knife around edges of muffins before removing.